Hasankhankor/Al-safa-Dashbord/README.md

-# Ecommerce admin dashboard
+# Al safa admin dashboard

-The Ecommerce Admin Dashboard is a tool designed specifically for managing an online store's essentials: products, orders, and customers.
+The Al safa Admin Dashboard is a tool designed specifically for managing an online store's essentials: products, orders, and customers.
 It's all about making life simpler for admins, helping them get things done smoothly and efficiently.

 ![Page screenshot](https://ecommerce-admin-board.vercel.app/assets/page-screenshot.png)